-- (1) See "Base Salaries", above, for a discussion of the voluntary salary reductions agreed to by NEOs in 2013.
-These voluntary reductions do not apply for the purposes of compensation payments upon a change of control or termination without just cause and this column consequently reflects the salaries agreed with each NEO prior to such reductions. - (2) The value of unexercised options was calculated based on the difference between the closing price of the Common Shares on the TSX on December 31, 2014 (\$0.66) and the exercise price of the options.
+(1) See "Base Salaries", above, for a discussion of the voluntary salary reductions agreed to by NEOs in 2013.
+These voluntary reductions do not apply for the purposes of compensation payments upon a change of control or termination without just cause and this column consequently reflects the salaries agreed with each NEO prior to such reductions.

+(2) The value of unexercised options was calculated based on the difference between the closing price of the Common Shares on the TSX on December 31, 2015 (\$0.31) and the exercise price of the options.
 Where the difference is negative, the options are not in-the-money and no value is reported.
-The options may never be exercised and actual gain, if any, on exercise will depend on the value of the Common Shares on the date of exercise. - (3) Reflects the value attributable to DSUs or RSUs, as applicable, at vesting on the Triggering Event.
-The amount payable for continuing benefit coverage is dependent upon the Named Executive Officer obtaining alternative employment within the time period discussed above and cannot be determined at this time.
+The options may never be exercised and actual gain, if any, on

+- exercise will depend on the value of the Common Shares on the date of exercise. - (3) Reflects the value attributable to DSUs or RSUs, as applicable, at vesting on the Triggering Event.
+The amount payable for continuing benefit coverage is dependent upon the Named Executive Officer obtaining alternative employment within the time period discussed above and cannot be determined at this time. - (4) Subject to standard statutory payments under applicable employment legislation.